What are the best UK genealogy forums?

 The first genealogy forums were mailing lists.
 And RootsWeb started out in 1996, slowly becoming a not-for-profit and open-to-all host for hundreds then thousands of message boards and mailing lists.
 The website grew into a hosting service for countless genealogical websites, large and small, before being taken over and maintained by Ancestry in 2000.
-Although the mailing-lists functionality was shut down last year (some found new homes at Groups.io), you can still search the archived lists and discussions, or, for something current, you’re directed towards Ancestry’s own message boards.
+Although the mailing-lists functionality was shut down in 2020 (some found new homes at Groups.io), you can still search the archived lists and discussions, or, for something current, you’re directed towards Ancestry’s own message boards.

 Hilary Crane, co-founder of the Who When Where Genealogy Forum:

 "When you’re trying to break through a brick wall, websites dedicated to specific subjects can often provide the eureka moment that we all hope and look for, but sometimes just a fresh pair of eyes can be all that is needed.
 That’s why I have chosen the forum that I helped launch, and one that I couldn’t do without: the Who When Where Genealogy Forum.